 Aesthetics- Anodized parts add a little hint of elegance and enhance a part’s overall surface finish.

 Durability- The whole process of anodizing improves a part’s overall corrosion and abrasion resistance which heavily contributes to the extension of the lifespan of the work part.

-Ease of maintenance- The corrosion and abrasion resistance of anodized aluminum make it hard for the part to incur dents and wear that may cause additional fabrication and restoration processes.
+Ease of maintenance- The corrosion and abrasion resistance of anodized aluminum make it hard for the part to incur dents and wear.

 Color Stability- Unlike other plating methodologies used in the industry, anodized parts do not chip off or peel because of their structure.

 Economical- Anodizing aluminum cost is a cheap way of achieving a desirable finish with impressive surface properties.

 Have Improved Insulating Property-Outer anodized layer of anodizing aluminum parts has insulating properties and has low electrical conductivity.
 So a reason for choosing aluminum for anodized parts.

 Remember that you need to compensate for the anodizing thickness in arriving at your final part dimension and designation of feature tolerances.